-Three months ended March 31 1,
+Three months ended June 30, Six months end led June 30,

-2017 2016
+2017 2016 2017 2016

 Average Daily Production

-Crude Oil (bbl/d) 525 901
+Crude Oil (bbl/d) 244 882 384 892

-Natural gas (Mcf/d) 1,037 1, ,518
+Natural gas (Mcf/d) 509 1,942 771 1,730

-Total boe/d 698 1, ,154
+Total (boe/d) 329 1,206 513 1,180

-Production volumes decreased 40% in the first quarter to 698 boe per day, compared to 1,154 boe per day in the comparable period of 2016.
-In Q1 2017, decreased production was due to lower production in Chouech Es Saida as the field was shut in for 54 days of the first quarter due to strike notices issued by Tunisia General Trade Union ("UGTT"), which represents the Company's workers at the Chouech Es Saida field.
-The production volumes at Chouech Es Saida were additionally impacted by lower production due to the CS-3 and CS-1 wells which went down in the middle of December and remained off-line in the quarter pending pump replacement and workovers.
-The Chouech Es Saida field remains shut-in since February 28, 2017.
+Production volumes decreased in the second quarter to 329 boe/d, as compared to 1,206 boe/d in the comparable period of 2016.
+In Q2 2017, the decrease in production is attributable to the shut-in of the Chouech Es Saida field since February 28, 2017 and the Sabria field since May 22, 2017.

+The Chouech Es Saida field was originally shut-in due to strike notices issued by Tunisia General Trade Union ("UGTT"), which represents the Company's workers at the Chouech Es Saida field.
 This shut-in was a result of a strike notice and illegal sit-in at the field in response to the Company terminating the employment of 14 of 52 field employees for economic redundancy reasons, even though these terminations are within the right of the Company and strictly follow the appropriate laws, work code and regulations.
 The terminated employees have since accepted their termination notices and the sit-in at the facility has finished.
 However, the field remains shut-in due to continuing social unrest in the south of Tunisia which is preventing the Company from resuming production.